Core Module Information

 Face To Face Lecture 20 Lectures will be live and related resources will be uploaded weekly on the VLE at least 5 days prior to the lecture to allow you to access at a time most suitable for you.
 The sessions will be interactive and you should have reading and key sources before attending the lecture.

 Face To Face Practical classes and workshops 8 Physiological data collection and analysis is undertaken in groups during laboratory-based practical classes.
-During these sessions you will perform a number of tests to determine maximal oxygen uptake.
+Across these sessions you will perform a range of tests assessing physical fitness, cardiovascular and respiratory responses to exercise, and peak oxygen uptake, building the practical skills needed to collect and interpret physiological data.

 Total Study Hours200